nufke/loxberry-jwt-auth-server/README.md

 ## Configuration

-See `app/config/index.js` for the configurtion options, such as server port, JSON database filename, etc. The
+See `app/config/index.js` for the configurtion options, such as server port, JSON database filename, etc.

 ## Start the server

 ```
 node server.js
 ```